selfmd/docs/docs/connect/ttya.md

 const pending = agent.ttyaPending();
 ```

-If you are using the `@networkselfmd/web` server directly, access the approval queue:
+With the `@networkselfmd/web` server directly, access the approval queue:

 ```typescript
 import { TTYAServer } from '@networkselfmd/web';